Agenda for Change

 We know that energy access is vital to improving wellbeing, reducing poverty and achieving sustainable development.
 At Practical Action we strive to shine a light on energy access needs in developing countries, while working towards improving the supply and uses of different types of energy so that poor people can lead the lives they value.

-We engage at the national and global level with policy makers, private sector actors and civil society to recognise Total Energy Access (TEA) as a critical concept.
+To ensure we achieve our commitments to the world's poorest people, we engage at the national and global levels with policy makers, private sector actors and civil society to recognise Total Energy Access (TEA) as a critical concept.
 TEA embraces the full range of energy services and supplies that poor people want, need and have a right to.
 We believe that taking this approach will improve the effectiveness of energy programmes and the quality of life for millions of poor people.

 Goals for Policy and Practice